 There are various types of hermit cookies, but they all contain spices and most contain raisins and-or nuts.

-It's not known when or how their distinct name originated.
+It's not known when or how the distinct name of these cookies originated.
 Some think they were named Hermits because they are often dropped separately onto a cookie sheet, and others say they have the appearance of a hermit's brown robe.

-In any event, you'll enjoy trying these old fashioned cookie recipes.
+In any event, you'll enjoy trying these homemade cookie recipes.
 One thing to remember about hermits is, Do Not Over Bake Them, and they always turn out moist, chewy, and delicious.

 Mom's Recipe Scrapbooks (c.
 1920s)